> Decommissioning <

 • Avoiding conflicting or potentially dangerous simultaneous operations.

-• Management and tracking of critical equipment reuse such as visibility of cleaning and flushing status
+• Visibility, management and traceability of critical equipment reuse such as cleaning and flushing status.

 • Delays caused by obtaining approvals and signoffs.